TheSkyler-Dev/Fern-lang/CONTRIBUTING.md

 - **Link to any related issues** in the PR description.
 - **Explain the purpose of the PR** and include any relevant context.
 - **Ensure your commits are well-organized** and follow the project's commit message guidelines.
+- **Use the pull request template:** Make sure to fill out the pull request template to provide all the required information, such as the purpose of the change, related issues, and tests added.

 ## Style Guides